KaiyangZhou/Dassl.pytorch/DATASETS.md

     splits/
 ```

-It is ok to not manually download this dataset because once you run ``tools/train.py``, the code will detect if the dataset exists or not and automatically download the dataset to ``$DATA`` if missing.
-This applies to PACS, Office-Home and Digits-DG.
+You do not necessarily have to manually download this dataset.
+Once you run ``tools/train.py``, the code will detect if the dataset exists or not and automatically download the dataset to ``$DATA`` if missing.
+This also applies to Office-Home-DG and Digits-DG.

 ### Office-Home-DG